ReneHollander/duktape-java/README.md

 duktape-java - A Java binding for [Duktape](http://duktape.org/)
 ================================================================

+Work in progress

 # Featurs
 - Spawn multiple duktape contexts that are isolated from each other
-- Put java values into global context
-- Register java methods in duktape to be used from javascript
+- Access Javascript objects and arrays through Java maps and lists
+- Execute Javascript from Java

 # Building
 ### Native